NVelkova/Portfolio/README.md

   * gained hands-on experience by testing embedded applications during my recent internship
   * gained hands-on experience by testing a web application https://www.saucedemo.com/ and using Qase.io as a Test Management system during my recent hands-on training program

+__Automation Testing__
+ * can create and execute automated tests
+ * know how to set and use Appium Inspector and Appium Server GUI
+ * know how to use Android Studio
+ * know how to use Selenium IDE
+ * have a fundamental knowledge of Selenium WebDriver

 Here are examples of the project in Qase.io:
 * [The project repository in Qase.io](https://drive.google.com/file/d/1sWiQGOzPJWiby3oGnoPP01SLqKMZwifl/view?usp=sharing)
 * [Test cases in the Regression suit](https://drive.google.com/file/d/1Lh-ZD0vc1av_PzVMN_ryXjLkFNg5nEPJ/view?usp=sharing)